iscariots/sapm/README.md

+EDUCATIONAL PURPOSES ONLY: Please do not use these scripts maliciously.
+This repo is intended to be used for educational & archival purposes only.
+I do not condone any malicious usage of these scripts

+usage:
   put ur accounts in accounts.txt use start.bat idk install python ig